 With great power comes great responsibility, and the Civic Si is designed to handle its job from every angle.
 The torsional and bending rigidity has been increased to provide a stiffer body.
 And, like all 2022 Civics, the wheelbase has been made longer and wider to create a more stable platform.
 Now measuring 107.7 inches, the Si has the longest wheelbase in its class.
 Combined with the 0.5-inch increase in the rear wheel track width, this creates a solid vehicle that can respond instantly to upshifts, downshifts, and turns.

-Additionally, the Si has been tightened up with stiffer spring rates and custom-tuned dampers, along with reinforced MacPherson struts for impeccable turns that don't require slowing down to a crawl or straining a muscle.
+Additionally, this new Honda car has been tightened up with stiffer spring rates and custom-tuned dampers, along with reinforced MacPherson struts for impeccable turns that don't require slowing down to a crawl or straining a muscle.
 The Si also includes a selectable Driver Mode system.
 Previously, drivers could enjoy Normal or Sport mode, but the 2022 Si includes an additional Individual mode.
 When in Individual mode, drivers are able to set custom engine response, steering assist, and auto rev-matching to create their ideal comfort zone.

-Honda maintains a long-running reputation for creating safe and reliable automobiles, and even the sporty new Civic Si has been designed to protect drivers, passengers, and pedestrians alike.
+Honda maintains a long-running reputation for creating safe and reliable automobiles; all new Honda vehicles are equipped with the highest level of safety.
+Even the sporty new Civic Si has been designed to protect drivers, passengers, and pedestrians alike.
 Just because you are driving a performance car doesn't mean you need to sacrifice modern safety features.

 The Si features Honda's own Advanced Compatibility Engineering (ACE) body design.
 While the details of ACE are proprietary, the goal of the design is to direct the force and damage from a crash away from the passenger cabin while simultaneously reducing damage to other vehicles involved in an accident.
 On the exterior, the Civic Si offers a front bumper beam safety plate to reduce leg injuries to pedestrians.
 Additionally, the hood structure has been designed to provide greater protection to pedestrian heads and necks.